multiple-states/bread-butter/README.md

 Version Log
 --------------

+*v0.10.1*
+* Removed styling from the html tag
+* Added default code in .htaccess to allow cross domain font requests in all browsers

 *v0.10.0*
 * Introduced the grunt-load-config plugin as a way to split our grunt tasks into separate files and make Bread and Butter more maintainable.